 The authors are asked to provide the script as an electronic file.
-With electronic scripts, there are several formatting requirements: (1) Manuscripts using MS Word with writing length of 10 to 20 pages; (2) Using the Indonesian language or English; (3) Using the metric system for all script; (4) Avoid using footnotes; all references should be included in the text.
+With electronic scripts, there are several formatting requirements: (1) Manuscripts using MS Word with writing length no more than 20 pages; (2) Using the Indonesian language or English; (3) Using the metric system for all script; (4) Avoid using footnotes; all references should be included in the text.
 The manuscript should be arranged in the following order (start a new section on a new page).

-It should be brief and informative and indicate the primary focus/objective/purpose of the manuscript (consisting of 10-15 words).
+It should be brief and informative and indicate the primary focus/objective/purpose of the manuscript (no more than 20 words).

 Must be complete but without any degree, accompanied by affiliation and author’s correspondence e-mail address.

 Can not be more than 150 words and built-in 1 paragraph that includes a brief description of the manuscript (rationale, objectives, method, findings of the study and a summary of impactful conclusions (written in two languages, namely Indonesian and English)

 Should be provided under the abstract to assist with electronic search (3-5 words).
 Every keyword separated by a semicolon (;).